-Each year, the Boy Scouts of America invites Scouts and Scout leaders ages 18 to 30 from around the world to come to the United States spend the summer as an International Camp Staff member of a BSA summer camp or Cub Scout day camp.
+Each year, Scouting America invites Scouts and Scout leaders ages 18 to 30 from around the world to come to the United States spend the summer as an International Camp Staff member of a Scouts BSA summer camp or Cub Scout day camp.
 The days are long and hard.
 But the trip and what you see and do can be an exciting time of your life.

 As a camp staff member, you will